-Dublin Rape Crisis Centre has teamed up with the Student Union of Ireland (USI) and White Ribbon Campaign to raise awareness on the issue of sexual consent.
-The Ask Consent campaign is a three week long national public awareness campaign funded by Cosc, The National Office for the Prevention of Domestic, Sexual and Gender-based Violence and developed by the DRCC.
-This is an educational campaign and our aim is to get people talking, and to ask the all important question, have you asked him/her if they wanted to have sex.
+Dublin Rape Crisis Centre wants to raise awareness on the issue of sexual consent.
+This is an educational campaign and our aim is to get people talking and asking the all-important question: have you asked him/her if they wanted to have sex?

 Click on our Body language quizes to see if you can tell tell what the signs are

-Maybe you’re a little unsure about what consent is – and what it isn’t?
-You may have heard the idea that “no means no,” but this doesn’t really cover it because it puts the responsibility on one person to resist or accept, rather than both of you being responsible for taking things to the next level.
+Maybe you’re a little unsure about what consent is?
+You may have heard the idea that ‘no means no’, but this doesn’t really cover it because it puts the responsibility on one person to resist or accept, rather than both of you being responsible for taking things to the next level.
 It also makes consent about what a partner doesn’t want, instead of about being able to openly express what they do want.
 Consent should be freely given, and an enthusiastic, clearly communicated and ongoing yes.
-Never assume consent.
+Consent should never be assumed.

 The voluntary agreement in a relationship where there is equal power to engage in a particular sexual act.